 During the festival, dance spreads like an oil slick through Amsterdam - in addition to Internationaal Theater Amsterdam, you will find Julidans at Theater Bellevue, Melkweg Theater, Meervaart, Bijlmerparktheater, De Sloot, Podium Mozaïek, ICK Space for Dance Art, Stedelijk Museum Amsterdam, and at surprising locations in the city.

 Buy your Julidans tickets

 Make sure to buy your Julidans tickets in advance before it's too late!
-Go to the Julidans programme and tickets page to reserve your tickets.
+Go to the Julidans website to reserve your tickets.